pgs3238/WichtelApp2/README.md

 ### Upcoming / Next Steps

-- Add a new function to replace groups.
-- Add a backend table for users without accounts (contains email addresses and function replacing groups).
+- Add a backend table for users without accounts (contains email address).
 When a user creates an account, this data merges with the main User table and the user-event table.
 - Test adding users and new function with multiple test users.
 - Rewrite Secret Santa function for the new groups replacement and test it.
 - Update Quarkus to 3.x and fix broken functionality (email and updated cookie require Quarkus 3.x).